-In March 2018, the IASB issued its revised Conceptual Framework for Financial Reporting (Conceptual Framework).
+In March 2018, the IASB issued its revised Conceptual Framework for Financial Reporting.
 This replaces the previous version of the Conceptual Framework issued in 2010.
 The revised Conceptual Framework will be effective on 1 November 2020.
-Management is currently assessing the impact of adopting this standard on the financial statements.
+The Conceptual Framework is not a standard, and does not override the concepts or requirements in any standard.
+It may be used to develop consistent accounting policies where there is no applicable standard in place.
+The revisions include a few new concepts, updated definitions and recognition criteria for assets and liabilities and clarifies some important concepts.
+The amendments are expected to have no impact on the financial statements.